 If you want to get over it, you have to speak in public.
 If you won’t do that, you can start by just standing in front a large group of people.

 when a response classically conditioned to a particular cs will be elicited by a similar cs.

 Instrumental Learning (operative learning)

-Instrumental learning involves the relationship between a response and the stimulus that follows.
-This time, the response has an affect on the outcome.
+Involves the relationship between a response and the stimulus that follows

-If behavior is followed by a reward, it will increase the probability that the behavior will occur again.
-If the behavior is followed by a punishment, it will decrease the probability that the behavior will occur again.
+If behavior is followed by a reward it will increase the probability that the behavior will occur again.
+If the behavior is followed by a negative it will decrease the probability that the behavior will occur again.